Date of Last Update

 B. Faculty Workload Report (FWR)

 Faculty members shall prepare and submit current vitae along with Faculty Activity Reports (FARs) for the preceding calendar year not later than February 1 of each year.
-The FAR lists the courses that were taught, details the service (including reassigned time) that was performed, and explains the outcomes of the Significant Focus.
+The FAR lists the courses taught, details the service (including reassigned time) performed, and explains the outcomes of the Significant Focus.
 Each year’s FAR should discuss how much of the work anticipated in the corresponding FAP was able to be completed and explain any additional work performed.
-The Unit Head will collect the vitae and FAR, append to it the corresponding FAP, and distribute the three documents to the unit for peer review.
+The Unit Head will collect the vitae and FAR, append the corresponding FAP, and distribute the three documents to the unit for peer review.
 The compiled results of the peer review and Unit Head’s evaluation form the basis of the annual discussion between Unit Head and faculty to set salary.
 These documents also are used cumulatively to inform tenure and promotion decisions (see Shared Governance SG 3.07 and SG 3.08).